Bigg Boss (Tamil TV series) season 6

 Bigg Boss 6 is the sixth season of the Tamil-Indian reality television series of Bigg Boss based on the Dutch series Big Brother and produced by Endemol Shine India (now merged with Banijay).
 The show launched on 9 October 2022 on Star Vijay along with a 24/7 Live stream on Disney+ Hotstar.
-Kamal Haasan has officially once again been appointed as the host for the sixth time.
+Kamal Haasan returned as the host for the sixth time.
 Once again, Nippon Paint sponsored the sixth season.

-Shivin Ganesan made history in the Bigg Boss franchise by emerging as the first transgender contestant as a finalist.
+Mohamed Azeem was the winner of this season while Vikraman Radhakrishnan was the runner-up.

 Production

 Eye logo

 The eye logo was officially released on 3 September 2022.
 The logo of the season was shaped in an oval kind of manner with a full gold and orangy brush.
 However a round red circle in the middle of the eye symbolizes heated arguments and a tough challenge to take place in the season.

 House

 The House of this season had a "'Luxurious Mansion'" theme.
 The house was once again located in EVP Film City, Chennai for the seventh time, including Bigg Boss Ultimate (season 1) which was also located in EVP.